aishwaryamuralipadikkal/RubiksCube3D/rubik_cube-master/README.md

 ## Documentation

-This project is a part of my Computer Graphics and Multimedia Project, which is to create a virtual Rubik's Cube that can be solved with the help of mouse or keyboard fucntions.
+This project is a part of my Computer Graphics and Multimedia Project, which is to create a virtual Rubik's Cube.
+The cube  can be solved by rotating the 3 layers sequentially, with the help of mouse or keyboard functions.